 - Imagine you’re a marketing consultant and you serve VPs of marketing at U.S based fintech startups who are looking to generate more leads for their sales team.
 Now go and build a list of 100 ideal clients.

 In the first exercise, there is no direction.
 How do you build a list of clients when anybody could be your client?
 Who should you be looking for?
 What should you be writing?
 How can you market yourself to everyone at the same time?

 You can’t.
 And that’s why focus is critical for your marketing.

 You’ll find the second exercise is much, much easier.

 Because in the second example, you know who you’re aiming for.
 You have direction.
 Because you know you’re going after fintech startups in the United States, it’s easy for you to look for fintech companies — and then, find their VPs of marketing.

 The most successful consultants and companies have a very clear focus early on.
 It’s how they make a name for themselves.
 It’s how they establish their brand and became known as authorities.

-Finding Consulting Clients
+Finding Ideal Consulting Clients